-The Educational Studies major consists of nine courses: PSYC 100; EDUC 213; EDUC 249 or EDUC 250; PSYC 200; EDUC 312; EDUC 390; EDUC 421 or two semesters of Senior Research; and two Education electives, one of which must be cross-listed with Black Studies, Queer Studies, or Women's and Gender Studies.|
+|And two Education electives, one of which must be cross-listed with Black Studies, Queer Studies, or Women's and Gender Studies.|

 Students should complete a course trajectory plan, educational philosophy, and interview with department faculty before declaring the major; optimally this should occur by the end of the sophomore year.
 In addition, students must complete an approved internship, in schools or other educational settings.